joelgtsantos/cms-frontend/README.md

-# React-Based Fronted for CMS
+# React-Based Frontend for CMS

+A react app for displaying a basic workflow of CMS contest having a base a CoreUI free template.

 ## Live App